 Sample preservation is maintained as required throughout shipping.
-If samples are sent via commercial carrier, a bill-of-lading is used.
+If samples are sent via commercial carrier, a bill-oflading is used.
 COC seals are placed on the shipping containers; their intact status upon receipt indicates that custody was maintained during shipment.
+These procedures are outlined in EM-SOP 109.